philosowaffle/peloton-to-garmin/mkdocs/docs/configuration/peloton.md

 1. You want to avoid double-counting activities you already track directly on a Garmin device, such as outdoor running workouts.

 The list of valid values are any [Exercise Type](exercise-types.md).

+## Peloton Session Id

+In the event P2G is not able to authenticate with Peloton, this configuration field can be used as a fallback option.

+By visiting the website, and logging in, you can grab your `peloton_session_id` out of the saved cookie.

+Saving the session id in the config file and restarting P2G will cause P2G to use that token for authentication, bypassing the need to "login".

+You will need to manually update this token every time it expires.
+In order to stop using the token, simply delete `"SessionId": "..."` from your config file and restart P2G.

+!!! danger
+    SessionId is like a password and should never be shared.
+    Github action users should set SessionId as a secret similar to how you configure Email and Password.

+!!! warning TODO: Better instructions and the ability to edit this from UI